soundpress/RulesOfNYC/docs/c37/index.rst

       -
     * -
       -  Public and Quasi Public Agencies
-      - $    1.00
+      - $1.00
     * -
       -  All Other Applicants
       - $350.00
     * -
       - Category IV – Carnarsie Cemetery
       -
-    * -
-      -  Schedule of Prices Certificate of Burial Right
-      -
 ~

+Schedule of PricesCertificate of Burial Right

 A certificate of burial right grants the privilege of interment or entombment in a specified grave or plot.
 Each grave measures 3 feet by 9 feet.
 Two interments may be in each grave in the traditional area and three in each grave in the park area.
 Each plot in the urn gardens measures 2 feet by 2 feet and permits the interment of several urns.
 Prices of certificates of burial rights are as follows: